 14 people participated in the guideline process.
-We developed 66 recommendations.
+We developed 67 recommendations.
 A consensus of >70% was achieved for all items.
 Further discussion was focused on greater clarity in wording and/or reduction of items where overlap occurred.

 We sought endorsement for our guideline from physiotherapy societies, physiotherapy professional groups and the World Confederation for Physical Therapy.
-We circulated our guideline to these groups on March 23, 2020 (Australia Eastern Standard Time) requesting endorsement.
-Endorsements will be updated as these are confirmed.
+We circulated our guideline to these groups on March 23, 2020 at 12:00pm (Australia Eastern Standard Time) requesting endorsement within 24 hours.